ocerman/zenpower/README.md

 # Zenpower
 Zenpower is Linux kernel driver for reading temperature, voltage(SVI2), current(SVI2) and power(SVI2) for AMD Zen family CPUs.

+Make sure that your Linux kernel have support for your CPUs as Zenpower is using kernel calls to read values from SMN.
+For AMD family 17h Model 70h (Ryzen 3000) CPUs you need kernel with this patch: https://patchwork.kernel.org/patch/11043277/

 ## Installation
 You can install this module via dkms.